-5 Roles and responsibilities
+8. Roles and responsibilities

-5.1 The governing body
+8.1.
+The governing body

-The governing body is responsible for reviewing and approving the student code of conduct (see 6).
+The governing body is responsible for reviewing and approving the student code of conduct (see 7).
 The governing body will also review this behaviour policy in conjunction with the Executive Head, Heads of School and Designated Safeguarding Lead and monitor the policy's effectiveness, holding the Designated Safeguarding Lead to account for its implementation.

-5.2 The Executive Head, Heads of School and Designated Safeguarding Lead
+8.2.
+The Executive Head, Heads of School and Designated Safeguarding Lead

-The Designated Safeguarding Lead is responsible for reviewing this policy in conjunction with the governing body.
-The Executive Head and Heads of School will also review approve this policy.
+The Designated Safeguarding Lead is responsible for reviewing this policy in conjunction with the Executive Head and Heads of School.
+The governing body will also review approve this policy.

-The Designated Safeguarding Lead, Heads of School and Executive head will analyse recorded data on antisocial behavioural incidents to monitor behaviour across the schools.
-This data analysis will be presented to the governing body on a termly basis.
+The Designated Safeguarding Lead, Heads of School and Executive Head will analyse recorded data on antisocial behavioural incidents to monitor behaviour across the schools.
+This data analysis will be presented to the governing body on a half-termly basis.

-The Heads of School and Designated Safeguarding Lead will ensure that the school environment encourages prosocial behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and consequences are applied consistently.
+The Heads of School and Designated Safeguarding Lead will ensure that the school environment encourages prosocial behaviour and that staff deal effectively with antisocial behaviour, and will monitor how staff implement this policy to ensure rewards and consequences are applied consistently.